shailja-thakur/VGen/README.md

 -->
 ## Sampling with HuggingFace

-The models are available on the [HuggingFace Hub](https://huggingface.co/models?search=verilog) with a Jupyter notebook [here](https://github.com/shailja-thakur/benchmarking-LLM-Verilog/blob/main/VGen_Demo_notebook.ipynb) and a Colab demo [here](https://colab.research.google.com/drive/XYZ?usp=sharing).
+The models and the Verilog code corpus are available on the [HuggingFace Hub](https://huggingface.co/models?search=verilog) with a Jupyter notebook [here](https://github.com/shailja-thakur/benchmarking-LLM-Verilog/blob/main/VGen_Demo_notebook.ipynb) and a Colab demo [here](https://colab.research.google.com/drive/XYZ?usp=sharing).

 Please note that the model inference is tested in Jupyter notebook and is expected to run successfuly with atleast one GPU (RTX4000).
 Also, this is an initial version of the repo, and will be regularly updated with the resources and tools.